Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G28
 </pre>

-Alternatively, comments can be enclosed in a **single** pair of parentheses, e.g. `(comment)`.
+In CNC mode only ([M453](/User_manual/Reference/Gcodes/M453){target=_blank}), comments can be enclosed in a **single** pair of parentheses, e.g. `(comment)`.
 Comments cannot include double or nested parentheses, e.g. `(comment (a bit more comment))`, and they must start and end on the same line.
+This complies with NIST Gcode interpreter guidelines.
 <br>
 <pre class="cblock">
 G28 (here come the axes to be homed) X Y
 </pre>

-Comments and white space will be ignored by RepRapFirmware when executing the GCode
+Comments and white space will be ignored by RepRapFirmware when executing the GCode.

 ## Fields